American Australian Association Education Fellowship

 Provides scholarships to Christian full-time graduate students pursuing a discipline considered to be underrepresented by Christians and who possess a unique vision to impact society through their vocations; encourages students from “top five” programs or studying under renowned scholars in their field; successful applicants receive a $16,000 initial stipend with the possibility of renewal for up to two additional years.

 Deadline November 1.

 Offers five-year graduate fellowships for graduate students in the applied sciences, mathematics, and engineering; approximately 20 fellowships of $25,000 personal stipends plus full tuition equivalent awarded each year.
 Must attend a participating school.

-Applications open in August with a late October deadline.
+Applications open in August will close October 23, 2019.

 Japanese Government Scholarships

 Teacher training and graduate research fellowships available; up to two years residence in Japan; preliminary Japanese-language training may be incorporated; requires Baylor University endorsement; up to 148,000 Japanese yen per month.

 National Institute of Health Graduate Partnership Program

 Allows Ph.D. students to conduct dissertation research with the NIH; research areas include bioinformatics, biophysics, structural biology, communication neuroscience, molecular pathology, biobehavioral research, and developmental biology; stipends vary by duration and level of experience, range from $31,050-$39,750.